 She is almost paralyzed by her own fears and loneliness.
 When she is assigned to write a piece about a local lido closing, she meets Rosemary Peterson.
 Rosemary is 86 years old and has been swimming at the lido her entire life.
 The unlikely friendship between these two women is heartwarming and you won’t want to put it down.

-Mr. Backman has a wonderful way of capturing the reader’s interest with wonderful characters that find themselves in hilarious situations.
+Mr. Backman has a beautiful way of capturing the reader’s interest with wonderful characters that find themselves in hilarious situations.

-I laughed out loud- a lot- while reading.
-The book A Man Called Ove does indeed start with Ove trying to take his life and continuously being interrupted by his new neighbors.
+I laughed out loud many times while reading.
+The book A Man Called Ove does indeed start with Ove trying to take his life and continuously being interrupted by his new neighbors and he mourns the loss of his spouse.

 But, this story is so much more than that.
-As it progresses, Ove is able to have a profound impact on the life of everyone he meets.
+As it progresses, Ove is able to have a profound impact on the life of everyone he meets, and at its heart, it is a book about friendship.

 Contemporary Fiction Books about Friendship